 The ParaMonte kernel code coverage report

-The code coverage report analyses of the ParaMonte kernel library can be generated for a wide range of input build configurations.
+The code coverage reports of the ParaMonte kernel library can be generated for a wide variety of input build configurations.
 For example, corresponding to each programming language (

 R, …), a separate code coverage report for the kernel routines can be generated.
 Similarly, different library builds (

 release), types (

 shared), and memory allocation (stack or heap) can lead to different code coverage reports.

 Among all build configurations, however, the single most important specification that yields the largest differences in code coverage reports is the parallelism paradigm (

 cafdistributed).
 The the three Coarray (CAF) parallelism subtypes all yield the same code coverage reports.
 However, the code coverage reports for the serial, MPI, and Coarray modes are remarkably different since each parallelism type activates a different set of codes in the ParaMonte kernel routines.

 As such, the code coverage reports are only generated separately for the three library parallelism builds.
 The corresponding latest code coverage reports are permanently available at,